anima-wg/brski-cloud/anima-brski-cloud.md

 ### Redirect Response {#redirect-response}

-The Cloud Registrar returned a 307 response to the voucher request.
+The Cloud Registrar has returned a 307 response to a voucher request.

-The pledge SHOULD restart the process using a new voucher request using the location provided in the HTTP redirect.
+The pledge SHOULD restart its bootstrapping process using a new voucher request (with a fresh nonce) using the location provided in the HTTP redirect.
+Note the pledge can be redirected to a Registrar, in which case a provisional TLS connection will be necessary.
-Note if the pledge is able to verify the new server identity using a trust anchor found in its Implicit Trust Anchor database, then it MAY accept additional 307 redirects.
+The pledge might also be redirected to another Cloud Registrar, in which case the server certificate does need to be validated using its Implicit Trust Anchor database.
+Only when the certificate can be validated then additional additional 307 redirects MAY be accepted.

 The pledge MUST never visit a location that it has already been to, in order to avoid any kind of cycle.
 If it happens that a location is repeated, then the pledge MUST fail the bootstrapping attempt and go back to the beginning, which includes listening to other sources of bootstrapping information as specified in {{BRSKI}} section 4.1 and 5.0.
-The pledge MUST also have a limit on the number of redirects it will a follow, as the cycle detection requires that it keep track of the places it has been.
+The pledge MUST also have a limit on the total number of redirects it will a follow, as the cycle detection requires that it keep track of the places it has been.
 That limit MUST be in the dozens or more redirects such that no reasonable delegation path would be affected.

-The pledge MUST establish a provisional TLS connection with the specified local domain Registrar at the location specified.
+When the pledge MUST can not validate the connection, then it MUST establish a provisional TLS connection with the specified local domain Registrar at the location specified.

-The pledge MUST NOT use its Implicit Trust Anchor database for verifying the local domain Registrar identity.

-The pledge MUST send a voucher request message via the local domain Registrar.
+The pledge then sends a voucher request message via the local domain Registrar.

 After the pledge receives the voucher, it verifies the TLS connection to the local domain Registrar and continues with enrollment and bootstrap as per standard BRSKI operation.